-Nag Panchami 2016 date is August 05..
+Nag Panchami 2017 date is July 27.
 The festival of Naag Panchami is dedicated to worshiping snake lords and seek safety from their poisonous bites.
-On Naga Panchami in 2016, observe fast and follow the rituals to get blessings.
+On Nag Panchami, observe fast and follow the rituals to get blessings.
 Read on to know more about Nagpanchami festival.

-Nag Panchami in 2016 will again be celebrated at a large scale, in almost all regions of the country.
-You can also offer prayers on this Naga Panchami in 2016 and get your wishes fulfilled.
+This year, Nag Panchami will again be celebrated at a large scale, in almost all regions of the country.
+You can also offer prayers on this Naga Panchami and get your wishes fulfilled.

-The date for Nag Panchami in 2016 is August 05.
+The date for Nag Panchami in 2017 is July 27.
 As mentioned earlier, Naga Panchami is dedicated to worshiping the snakes, also called, Naga Devtas.
-On Naag Panchami in 2016, again a huge number of devotees will be worshiping the snakes and will get their blessings.
+On Naag Panchami, again a huge number of devotees will be worshiping the snakes and will get their blessings.
 Worshiping the snakes is a very old part of Indian tradition.
 Nag Panchmi is the day when all the people offer milk to the snakes, and in return they request for the safety of their lives.

 The days of Nagula Chavithi and Nag Shashthi are also dedicated to the snake gods.
-Nagula Chavithi 2016 date is August, 04.
+Nagula Chavithi 2017 date is October 23.
 It is celebrated on the fourth day of the bright fortnight (Shukla Paksha) in Hindu month, Shravan.
 On the day of Nagula Chavithi, the devotees worship the seven headed god and milk is offered to him.
-Similarly, the sixth day of the Hindu month, Shravan is called Nag Shashthi.
-Nag Shasthi date in 2016 is August 06.

-Hence, be ready for this Naag Panchmi in 2016 for receiving the blessings of the nine sacred snakes.
-Before proceeding toward celebrating the Naag Panchami in 2016, let’s have some more knowledge about the festival of Naag Panchmi.
+Hence, be ready for this Naag Panchami for receiving the blessings of the nine sacred snakes.
+Before proceeding toward celebrating the Naag Panchami, let’s have some more knowledge about the festival of Nag Panchami.

 As per the Hindu scriptures, there are nine snakes that are to be worshiped on the day of Naga Panchami.
-Hence, on Naag Panchmi in 2016, you can also worship them and earn their blessings.
+Hence, on Naag Panchmi, you can also worship them and earn their blessings.
 These are:

 As per the Hindu Calendar, Nag Panchami is celebrated on the fifth day of the bright fortnight (Shukla Paksha) of Hindu month, Shravan.
 It is said that no one should dig earth on the day of Naag Panchami.
 Along with this, on the day of Naga Panchami, it is also prohibited to plough a field.
 To dig a land, for laying a foundation, is also not considered good on the day of Nag Panchmi.
 It is said that the snakes live below earth and if the land is dig, it may hurt the snakes, who are considered as Gods.

-Hence, on this Nag Panchami in 2016, try to avoid committing such things and please the snake gods on this Naga Panchami in 2016.
+Hence, on this Nag Panchami, try to avoid committing such things and please the snake gods on this Naga Panchami.

 नाग प्रीता भवन्ति शान्तिमाप्नोति बिअ विबोह्